munificent/craftinginterpreters/book/parsing-expressions.md

 The grammar rule is virtually identical and so is the code.
 The only <span name="handle">differences</span> are the token types for the operators we match, and the method we call for the operands, now `term()`.
+The remaining two binary operator rules follow the same pattern:

 <aside name="handle">

-If you wanted to do some clever Java 8, you could create a helper method for parsing a left-associative series of binary operators given a list of token types and an operand method handle and get unify some of this redundant code.
+If you wanted to do some clever Java 8, you could create a helper method for parsing a left-associative series of binary operators given a list of token types and an operand method handle and unify some of this redundant code.

 </aside>

-The remaining two binary operator rules are follow the same pattern:

 ^code term-and-factor